radiantone/entangle/README.md

 ### Dataflow Examples

 The example below demonstrates the dataflow capability of Entangle.
 This is a different compute paradigm from workflows.
-Please read th section on [Dataflows vs Workflows](#dataflows-vs-workflows) for complete explanation of the difference.
+Please read the section on [Dataflows vs Workflows](#dataflows-vs-workflows) for complete explanation of the difference.

 > NOTE: We use threads as our execution unit in this example as it makes seeing the output possible.
 With `@process` you won't see the aggregate output on your console, instead it will be logged to `entangle.log` file.
 > With Entangle you decide whether to use concurrency (threads) or parallelism (processes).
 Entangle is itself, threadless.